flexcyon/docs-en/translation-es/changelogs/index.md

 ### Version 0.1.1 Hotfixes

-- opción agregada para cambiar el tamaño de la fuente ASCII
+- Added option to change ASCII checkboxes font size

-- Iconos sonrientes fijos en el móvil
+- Fixed smiley icons on mobile

-- Nombre añadido y color de fondo metadatos
+- Added title and background color callout metadata utilities

-- Opciones adicionales para cambiar la visibilidad de las propiedades en modo de lectura y vista previa en vivo
+- Added options to toggle visibility of properties in reading mode and live preview

-- Añadido soporte para el plugin Dataview
+- Added support for Dataview plugin

-- Puntos de bala arco iris añadidos (desactivados por defecto)
+- Added rainbow bullet points (disabled by default)

-- Más elementos de la interfaz de usuario están reducidos para la consistencia
+- More UI elements are dimmed for consistency

-- Los medios de comunicación tienen ahora margen vertical que se puede establecer
+- Media embeds now have vertical margin which can be set

 ### Version 0.1.0: Utilities Update

-- Apoyo añadido para el enchufe de repetición espaciada
+- Added support for Spaced Repetition Plugin

-- Apoyo añadido para el enchufe de pan
+- Added support for Breadcrumbs Plugin

-- opción suplementaria adicional para partidas
+- Added underline option for headings

-- Efectos alternos del elemento activo en la configuración
+- Added alternate active item effects in settings

-- Opciones de personalización agregadas para los avisos
+- Added customisation options for prompts

-- Añadido estilo explorador de archivos alternativos
+- Added alternate file explorer style

-- Opciones adicionales para cambiar el color del enlace
+- Added options to change link color

-- Cajas de verificación ASCII
+- Added ASCII checkboxes

-- Servicios adicionales para llamadas
+- Added callout utilities for

   - No Icon

-- No Título
+  - No Title

-- Antecedentes transparentes
+  - Transparent Background

-- Capitalizar, mayúscula, minúscula Título y Contenido
+  - Capitalize, uppercase, lowercase Title and Content

-- RTL, LTR,CenterTítulo y contenido
+  - RTL, LTR, Center Title and Content

-- Tategaki (RTL vertical)
+  - Tategaki (Vertical RTL)

-- LTR vertical
+  - Vertical LTR

-- Cisclases adicionales para
+- Added cssclasses for

-- Tategaki (RTL vertical)
+- Tategaki (TL vertical)

 - LTR vertical

 - Ver el[documentation](../index.md)para más detalles

-Créditos:
+Credits:

--`@OWA/bennyyip`sobre la discordia del grupo de miembros obisidianos para el tategaki
+-`@OWA/bennyyip` on the Obisidian Members' Group Discord for the tategaki snippet

--`@Tuck`en la discordia del grupo de miembros obsidianos para opciones para cambiar el color de enlace
+-`@Tuck` on the Obsidian Members' Group Discord for options to change link color

 ### Version 0.0.5: Minor Changes

-- Hecho arte ASCII sensible, puede establecer un tamaño de fuente limiten él
+- Made ASCII art responsive, you can set a font size limit on it

-- La barra de estado no se solapa con el texto de entrada del modo de comando
+- Status bar does not overlap with command mode input text

-- opción adicional para habilitar la barra de estado en el móvil
+- Added option to enabled status bar on mobile

-- Opción de altura de línea agregada en tipografía para partidas
+- Added line height option in typography for headings

-- Añadir opción para ocultar la cinta lateral izquierda
+- Add option to hide the left sidedock ribbon

-- Agregar opción para alinear las principales acciones a nivel mundial
+- Add option to align top actions globally